Background

 The EQS SUV is certainly a more imposing thing than the EQS saloon, but it's not Mercedes' largest SUV.
 Measuring in at 5,125mm in length, 1,959mm in width and 1,718mm in height, it's 82mm shorter than the brand's GLS.
 But it's 3mm wider than that car and, more significantly, the wheelbase is 75mm longer.
 Styling cues borrow from the EQC SUV and of course from the EQS saloon.
 As there, the car has a clamshell bonnet designed to be opened only during servicing, but what's different with the EQS SUV is that unlike the EQS saloon, the doors are framed.

 Inside, you do of course sit higher than in an EQS saloon, but the dash display is much the same.
 Which means as standard, you get a 12.8-inch portrait-style central infotainment monitor paired with a 12.3-inch digital instrument screen.
 As an option (or as standard on the plusher EQS 580 model), there's the 1,410mm-wide Hyperscreen, a signature EQS feature, which uses an 8-core processor and offers 24GB of RAM.
 The Hyperscreen set-up includes a 17.7-inch centre screen flanked by a 12.3-inch instrument display and a further 12.3-inch front passenger-side screen.
 Second row passenger space is generous.
 The third row seating (standard for our market) is a different matter; you'll certainly find it more squashed at the very back than in a GLS.
-And with all three rows in place, there's only 245-litres of luggage space.
-That increases to 565-litres with the third row folded - and to 2,020-litres with the second row folded too.
+And with all three rows in place, there's only 195-litres of luggage space.
+That increases to as much as 800-litres with the third row folded - and to 2,020-litres with the second row folded too.

 Market and Model